 9. Kyoto Tower

-Kyoto, Japan cityscape at Kyoto Tower at golden hour.
+Kyoto, Japan cityscape at Kyoto Tower.

-Kyoto, Japan cityscape at Kyoto Tower at golden hour.
+Kyoto, Japan cityscape at Kyoto Tower.

 Kyoto Tower is Kyoto’s tallest building and offers a panoramic view of the city from its observation deck.
 On clear days, visitors can even see as far as Osaka.